ExpressionEngine/ExpressionEngine-User-Guide/source/how_to/building_a_simple_news_site.rst

 	</body>
 	</html>

-As usual, click *Update* and then *View Rendered Template* to see the results:
+As usual, click *Update* and then *View Rendered* to see the results:

 .. figure:: ../images/getting_started_template_v3.png
    :align: center